Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 signed to a meta-class by aggregating the meta-class ValueSpecification.
 This aggregation can be used in two ways:

-#@SECTION: 1. by referencing to a reusable ConstantSpecification which contains another
+ 1. by referencing to a reusable ConstantSpecification which contains another

 ValueSpecification

-#@SECTION: 2. or through an inline aggregation of a value speciﬁcation of various kind.
+ 2. or through an inline aggregation of a value speciﬁcation of various kind.

 (cid:99)(RS_SWCT_03175)